Hemerochory: Speirochory

 Some plants were unintentionally introduced in this process; this unwanted hemerochory as a seed companion is called speirochory.
-Since every seed also contains seeds of the herbs of the field from which it comes, their competitors, the "weeds", were also sold through the trade in the seeds of the useful plant.
+Since every seed packet also contains seeds of the herbs of the field from which it comes, their competitors, the "weeds", were also sold through the trade in the seeds of the useful plant.
 The real chamomile is one of the plants that were unintentionally spread as a companion to seeds.

 Speirochoric plants are sown on human-prepared soil and are competitors of the crops.
 Plants that are considered to be archaeophytes, such as the poppy, native to the Mediterranean area, the real chamomile, the cornflower and field buttercup, spread through the seeds with the grain in Central Europe.
 In the meantime, the seeds are cleaned more thoroughly using modern methods and the cultivation is hardly contaminated by pesticides or other control techniques.

 In spite of this, Cuscuta campestris, which is classified as a problematic weed in Australia, was accidentally imported into the country together with basil seeds in 1981, 1988 and 1990.